Skip to main content

 Description

 A systematic approach to continually improve schools and districts is essential for supporting successful outcomes for our students.
-Regionalization is a mechanism for achieving this goal.
-This collaborative model provides a strategic solution to increasing educational opportunities for students and responding to pressing academic and operational issues in an evolving educational, demographic, and fiscal landscape.
+Regional planning is a mechanism for achieving this goal.
+This collaborative approach provides a strategic solution to increasing educational opportunities for students and responding to pressing academic and operational issues in an evolving educational, demographic, and fiscal landscape.

 Definition of Regions

-Regionalization conversations are facilitated through the state's 37 Sole Supervisory Districts and the District Superintendent that leads each one.
+Regional conversations will be facilitated through the state's 37 Sole Supervisory Districts and the District Superintendent that leads each one.
 They are commonly referred to as the Board of Cooperative Educational Services (BOCES) regions as each Sole Supervisory District houses a regional BOCES that provides cooperative educational programs for two or more school districts.
+The District Superintendent of the Sole Supervisory District is also the CEO of the region's BOCES.

 Collaborative Partners

-Regionalization conversations will mainly take place between the components districts of a Sole Supervisory District in collaboration with the District Superintendent.
-However, regional conversations and partnerships will also include collaboration with schools, neighboring districts in other Sole Supervisory Districts, and community stakeholders including, but not limited to, business and industry groups, collective bargaining units, institutions of higher education, parents/caregivers, and neighboring Indigenous Nations.
-Non-component districts, such as the Big Five school districts, will also be invited to the conversations.
+Regional conversations will be led by the components districts of a Sole Supervisory District, facilitated by the District Superintendent.
+Neighboring districts in other Sole Supervisory Districts, as well as non-component school districts (such as the Big Five school districts), and community stakeholders including, but not limited to, business and industry groups, collective bargaining units, institutions of higher education, parents/caregivers, students, and neighboring Indigenous Nations will all be invited to engage in the conversations so that the resulting plans are authentic to their local context and tailored to their unique needs.

-Together, we aim to move from a system that promotes siloed, limited opportunities for some students to a mutually beneficial model where districts within and across regions partner to deliver life-changing experiences for students and to solve local challenges through local solutions.
-Collaboration and partnership are central to regionalization and are necessary to close the opportunity and transcript gap* in all historically underserved communities across New York State.
+Together, we aim to move from a system that promotes siloed, limited opportunities for some students to a collaborative approach where districts within and across regions partner to solve local challenges through local solutions.

 * The “transcript gap” refers to disparities in the high school coursework and access to high-quality, cohesive college- and career-preparatory curriculum among students attending different schools and districts, as evidenced by the information reported on their high school transcript.
 For research around this phenomenon, see The Education Trust’s 2016 publication “Meandering Toward Graduation: Transcript Outcomes of High School Graduates” and the results of the 2009 National Assessment of Educational Progress (NAEP) high school transcript study

-Regionalization seeks to leverage the collective strength and capacity of the state to identify current and innovative ways to address challenges and mitigate their impact on student trajectories and outcomes.
-The goals of regionalization are:
+This initiative seeks to leverage the collective strength and capacity of the state to identify current and innovative ways to address challenges and mitigate their impact on student trajectories and outcomes.
+The goals of this initiative are:

-• To establish a continuous improvement process for schools and districts to review, reflect, and update regionalization data and plans on a 10-year cycle.
+• To establish a continuous improvement process for schools and districts to review, reflect, and update regional data, plans, and recommendations on a 10-year cycle.

 All districts can benefit from regionalization efforts.
 Benefits include: